Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Data Analysis

 \subsection{HST observations and data}

 We have used the exquisite, HST multi-band archival data (HST Observing Program 13370, PI: Georgiev I.Y.) for UGC~12591 which was observed using the Wide Field Camera 3 (WFC3) in June 2014.
 WFC3 offers high resolution, sensitivity and wide field imaging capability over a wavelength range of near ultraviolet 200 nm to near infrared 1700 nm.
 WFC3 has two imaging channels, namely Ultraviolet-Visible (UVIS) and Infrared (IR).
 UVIS has a field of view of $\rm162\arcsec\times162\arcsec$ for the wavelength range of $\rm200-1000$ nm with pixel scale of $\rm 0.039\arcsec\times0.039\arcsec$.
 The IR channel has a field of view of $\rm 136\arcsec\times123\arcsec$ for the wavelength range of $\rm800-1700$ nm with a pixel scale of $\rm 0.13\arcsec\times0.12\arcsec$.
-WFC3 provides a choice of 62 and 15 wide, medium and narrow band filters for UVIS and IR channel respectively with 1 grism in the UVIS and 2 in the IR channel.
+WFC3 provides a choice of wide, medium and narrow band filters for both UVIS and IR.
+The UVIS and IR channel have 62 and 15 of these filters respectively with 1 grism in the UVIS and 2 in the IR channel.
 The UVIS detector operates in ACCUM mode in order to produce time integrated images.
-While IR detector operates in MULTIACCUM mode, where accumulated signal can be read out non$-$destructively multiple times without causing harm to other pixels.
+The IR detector operates in MULTIACCUM mode, where accumulated signal can be read out non$-$destructively multiple times without causing harm to other pixels.

-Deep Observation were taken using age-metallicity sensitive, wide-band V, I, and H filter sets [V (F606W), I (F814W) and H (F160W)] respectively.
-F606W and F814W have rectangular bandpaass of width 218.2 nm and 153.6 nm respectively, whereas F160W has bandpass of 268.3 nm.
-The peak system throughput of F160W, F606W and F814W are 0.56, 0.29 and 0.23 respectively.
+Deep observations were taken using age-metallicity sensitive, wide-band V, I, and H filter sets [V (F606W), I (F814W) and H (F160W)] respectively.
+F606W and F814W have rectangular bandpass of width 218.2 nm and 153.6 nm respectively, whereas F160W has bandpass of 268.3 nm.
+The peak system throughput of F606W, F814W and F160W are 0.29, 0.23 and 0.56 respectively.
 The background contamination has been significantly reduced by the high spatial resolution of WFC3 channels which is not achievable with ground based observations.
 The filter specific details about the HST data are tabulated in Table~\ref{tab:hst_data_details}.

 We retrieved all of the FITS images from Hubble Legacy Archive\footnote{Based on observations made with the NASA/ESA Hubble Space Telescope, and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESA) and the Canadian Astronomy Data Centre (CADC/NRC/CSA)}.